felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 evidence left by someone who really put their energy into extracting everything there was to learn from a specific book.
 It's a subtle difference, but it means a lot.

+For example, if someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
+A person holding a folded book is pretty much the same thing.

 It was my current manager (and mentor!)
 Mathieu who showed me a "tool" that I